This page explains how to create Cloud Identity and Access Management (Cloud IAM) policies for authorization in Google Kubernetes Engine (GKE).

 command-line tool or Cloud Console.

-To view the permissions granted by a specific role, run the following
+To view the permissions granted by a specific role, run the following command:

-[ROLE] is any Cloud IAM role.
+where role is any Cloud IAM role.

 GKE roles are prefixed with